 2026 Festival Ravel – Bertrand Chamayou’s editorial

-This journey will also offer an opportunity to explore the works written by composers on the Iberian Peninsula soil.
+This journey will also offer an opportunity to explore the works written by composers on Iberian soil.
 You will have the opportunity to hear—with the Orchestre des Champs-Élysées and the Ensemble Les Métaboles—works composed in Madrid by Boccherini and Scarlatti, as well as Chopin’s Preludes, written in Valldemossa and performed by pianist Yulianna Avdeeva.

 We look forward to welcoming you all on this journey to Spain!